barisaliskan/paulGrahamChat/README.md

-#  Paul Graham AI Agent – Internship Project
+#  Paul Graham AI Agent

 A chatbot that mimics the thinking style and communication patterns of Paul Graham (co-founder of Y Combinator and influential technology essayist).
 This project demonstrates full-stack development skills, AI integration expertise, and system architecture capabilities.